NickVatne/SneakerYard/README.md

 Ongoing bugs

-- Camera crashes on load (Fixed on commit 2)
+- Camera crashes on load (Fixed on commit 2) 100% with save to file

 - Weak home page